Home » Raising Alpacas » What to Know About Alpaca Shearing

 Options for processing your alpaca fiber:

-• Fiber Co-ops – You send in your fiber and you receive money or credits to buy finished products.
+• Fiber Co-ops – Co-ops allow alpaca owners to send in their fiber and receive money or credits to buy finished products.

-• Micro Mills – These are small local mills that will make yarn, batting, roving, and felt.
+• Micro mills – These are small local mills (also called cottage mills) that will make yarn, batting, roving, and felt.

-• Large Mills – These mills will make yarn, yarn blends, or finished goods.
+• Large mills – These mills will make yarn, yarn blends, or finished goods at the commercial level.

-• Facebook 50/50 Groups – You send your yarn to a crafter who will hand process it into yarn.
-They keep 50% of it and send the other 50% of it back to you.
+• Facebook 50/50 groups – These Facebook groups allow alpaca owners to sell their raw fiber to a crafter who will hand process it into yarn.
+They keep 50% of the yarn and send the other 50% of it back to the alpaca owner.

-• Hand Processing – This would require you to process the fiber through skirting, washing, picking, carding, and spinning.
+• Hand processing – This would require someone to hand process the fiber through skirting, washing, picking, carding, and spinning.

 Extra Things to Know

-A few final points you should know about shearing if you are a new of future alpaca farm in the United States:
+A few final points you should know about shearing if you are a new or future alpaca owner in the United States:

-• There are few shearing teams in the United States, so make sure you research and ask for referrals to get you headed in the right direction.
+• There are few shearing teams in the U.S. so make sure you research early and ask for referrals.

-• It’s hard to get on the schedules, so plan ahead and book your shearing months in advance.
+• It’s hard to get on a team’s schedule, so plan ahead and book your shearing months in advance.
+In the United States we typically request shearing in January, shearing schedules are published in March, and the teams arrive in April or May.

 • Biosecurity is super important, so select a shearing team that adheres to quality standards and best practices for cleaning clothing, boots, and equipment between farms.

-• The cost of shearing is about $30-50/alpaca plus a $100 set up fee.
+• The cost of shearing is about $30-50 per alpaca plus a $100 setup fee.
 Budget for this, because it is a non-negotiable item in any farm business plan.

-• You’ll also need to have cash on hand to tip the shearing team.
-The tip would scale in size along with your herd size and the amount of time they spent on your farm.
+• You’ll need to have cash on hand to tip the shearing team.
+The tip would scale along with your herd size and the amount of time they spent on your farm.
+I usually tip 20%.

-• The shearing teams work long hours so feed them.
-I baked our team a lasagna this year and sent it with them.
+• The shearing teams work long hours, so feed them.
+I bake our team a lasagna, have a place for them to sit and eat, then I send the leftovers with them.

-Finally, I’d tell you to stay calm and relaxed.
+And important note: I’d like to remind you to stay calm and relaxed.
+Alpacas are emotionally intuitive animals and they can sense your anxiety and stress.
 The more relaxed you are, the more secure your alpacas will feel.

 While the alpacas hate the shearing itself, they feel fabulous once done and they roll around happily in the grass.
 When they are done rolling, they take naps in the sun.
-So expect a few sprawled out alpacas sunbathing in the grass.
+So expect a few sprawled out alpacas sunbathing everywhere.

 18 thoughts on “What to Know About Alpaca Shearing”